The Ultimate guide for your yosemite elopement

 2. When is the best time to elope in Yosemite?

-Our favorite times for Yosemite elopements are April, May, and October for a few different reasons.
-In April and May, the temperatures are just starting to rise, and the waterfalls are still raging from spring’s snow melt.
+Our favorite months for Yosemite elopements are early June and October for a few different reasons.
+In early June the temperatures are just starting to rise, and the waterfalls are still raging from spring’s snow melt.
 October is when the crowds start to die down, the fall colors come out, and the weather is usually that perfect 70 degrees range.
-June – September is usually very hot with thousands of tourists visiting regularly, so we generally avoid these months.
+Mid June – September is usually very hot with thousands of tourists visiting regularly, so we generally avoid these months.

 3. How much does it cost to elope in Yosemite